arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

 <figure>
 <img src="../../img/lab6-switch-circuit.png" width="400px" >
 <img src="../../img/lab6-led-circuit.png" width="400px" >
-<figcaption>Figure 2: (Upper) Buttons Pulling GPIO inputs low; (lower) LED Outputs</figcaption>
+<figcaption>Figure 2: (Upper) Buttons Pulling GPIO inputs HIGH; (Lower) LED Outputs</figcaption>
 </figure>

 On a breadboard, connect all four buttons according to the diagram on the left.
-Your buttons should pull the GPIO pin low.
+For the purpose of this lab, your buttons should pull the GPIO pin HIGH.
 Then connect the buttons and the LED to their respective pin on the board as defined in the table below.

 | Pin | Pin name in Mbed API |
 | - | - |